 What would happen if we could read each other’s mind?
-Where would we be if our every thoughts were shared, and what would we do with the unpleasant or unfriendly ones?
+Where would we be if our every thought was shared, and what would we do with the unpleasant or unfriendly ones?

 My wife and I grappled with these questions repeatedly before we finally made an agreement to tell each other the truth, the whole truth, the ruthless truth, without censure, to see what would happen.
 Since, at that time, we had been together for a highly communicative two years, both of us believed things were pretty clear between us.
 To our surprise, immediately after the agreement was made, a large backlog of little gripes and pet peeves surfaced.